 - your level of discomfort or pain is increasing

-- you are finding it difficult to perform everyday tasks
+- you’re finding it difficult to perform everyday tasks

 Many medications are used to treat spasticity, including:

 Surgery may be recommended for tendon release or to sever the nerve-muscle pathway when medications and physical therapy don’t improve symptoms.
-Remain under a doctor’s care and receive regular monitoring for spasticity.
+You’ll remain under your doctor’s care and receive regular monitoring for spasticity.

-- A physical therapist or physician can teach you the best stretching exercises for spasticity and overall health.
-You may need someone to help with your exercises.
+- Stretching exercises for spasticity and overall health; you may need someone to help with your exercises.

-- Wear loose-fitting clothing and avoid restrictive garments.
+- Wearing loose-fitting clothing and avoid restrictive garments or braces.

-- Be sure to change your position often to avoid getting pressure sores if you use a wheelchair or stay in bed for long periods.
+- Changing your position often, at least every two hours.
+This helps to avoid developing pressure sores if you use a wheelchair or stay in bed for long periods.